Jump to Recipe

 Enter your email and I’ll send it to you, plus get new recipes from me regularly!

 Love all things pumpkin spice?
 Same!
-This Pumpkin baked oatmeal is amazing and a delicious fall recipe to get cozy and warm with!
+This Pumpkin baked oatmeal recipe is amazing and a delicious fall recipe to get cozy and warm with!

-Why You Will Love This Pumpkin Baked Oatmeal:
+Why We Love This Pumpkin Baked Oatmeal

 • So simple to make.